HLTWHS001 – Participate in workplace health and safety

 The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.

-Elements and Performance Criteria for this Study Unit:
+Elements and Performance Criteria:

 ELEMENT PERFORMANCE CRITERIA